 - Certain Radio Frequency Integrated Circuits and Devices Containing Same (2012), USITC Inv.
 No. 377-TA-848 – Representing respondent Motorola Mobility Inc. in a patent infringement matter brought by Peregrine Semiconductor involving five US Patents related to technology used to significantly improve the vocal and linearity performance in radio frequency switch products, specifically mobile handset devices, such as the Droid Razr and Droid Bionic.

 - Certain Products Containing Interactive Program Guide and Parental Control Technology (2012), USITC Inv.
-No. 337-TA-845 – Representing Mitsubishi Electric against allegations of infringement of three US patents relating to interactive program guides and parental control technology contained in certain products such as digital televisions.
+No. 337-TA-845 – Represented Mitsubishi Electric against allegations of infringement of three US patents relating to interactive program guides and parental control technology contained in certain products such as digital televisions.
+The case settled favorably.

 - Certain Mobile Electronic Devices Incorporating Haptics (2012), USITC Inv.
 No. 337-TA-834 – Representing respondent Motorola Mobility, Inc. against allegations of patent infringement by Immersion Corporation.
 The six US patents at issue relate to the incorporation of haptic feedback technology in mobile electronic devices, including cellular phones and smartphones.